OusamSS/Data-Analytics/README.md

 # Data-analysis-project
-multiples projects I did for fun
+In that Folder you will find multiples projects I did using tools like SQL, Python, R, Excel, Tableau and Power BI.